Gonzaga, Big Ten continue to dominate Top 25; Wisconsin 6th | Times Leader

 It’s hard to decide who has been more dominant in men’s college basketball this season: Gonzaga or the Big Ten Conference.

-The Bulldogs remained the clear-cut No. 1 on Monday, earning 62 of 64 first-place votes in The Associated Press poll after their latest win over a Top 25 foe, while the Big Ten placed nine teams in the poll, with Wisconsin and Iowa in the top 10.
+The Bulldogs remained the clear-cut No. 1 on Monday, earning 62 of 64 first-place votes in after their latest win over a Top 25 foe, while the Big Ten placed nine teams in the poll, with Wisconsin and Iowa in the top 10.

 “They’re so potent offensively,” Cavaliers coach Tony Bennett said.
 “They’re so well-coached.
 They have such talent.
 Our lack of athleticism showed.
 They have such athletic guys, and they’re veterans in all spots, I think.”

-Second-ranked Baylor received the other two first-place votes and the Jayhawks remained No. 3 after their rout of then-No. 7 West Virginia.
-Villanova and Houston each moved up a spot after Iowa’s overtime loss to Minnesota.
+Second-ranked Baylor received the other two first-place votes, and the Jayhawks remained No. 3 after their .
+Villanova and Houston each moved up a spot after .

 After that?
 Well, it pretty much reads like the Big Ten standings.

-The sixth-ranked Badgers began a run of Top 25 teams from the league, jumping three spots after wins over Nebraska and then-No. 12 Michigan State.
+The sixth-ranked Badgers began a run of Top 25 teams from the league, jumping three spots after wins over and .
 The Hawkeyes dropped from fourth to 10th while surprising Rutgers began a run of four more Big Ten teams at No. 14 — Illinois, Michigan and the Spartans were right behind the Scarlet Knights.

 No. 19 Northwestern and No. 21 Minnesota were newcomers to the poll and Ohio State rounded out the Top 25.

 “You look at our schedule, this is a heck of a week for us from an energy standpoint,” said Wildcats coach Chris Collins, whose team is ranked for the first time since Nov.
 13, 2017.
-“To have to play Michigan State, at Indiana, then come home and play a real tough Ohio State team and to win all three games, it shows a lot about the grit of our team.”
+“To have to play , at , then come home and play a real tough and to win all three games, it shows a lot about the grit of our team.”

 The league’s newcomers will have their hands full over the next couple of weeks.